Why do cats purr? The mystery, explained

 - in their litter or close to their (cat) mother

 - giving birth or nursing

 - sick, in pain, or stressed

 As you can see, there are many scenarios in which a cat might purr.
 But what, then, is the purpose or function of purring?

 The Purpose of Purring

 1) Communication & Social Bonding

-One theory states that purring is a form of communication3, like talking, crying, or smiling in humans.
+One theory is that purring is a form of communication3, like talking, crying, or smiling in humans.
 For example, a cat might purr as a way to tell it’s biological mother, ‘I’m here, I’m okay’.
-Purring in young kittens can also help the mother to better locate them and vise versa; kittens who cannot yet hear will follow the purring vibrations of their mother4.
-In this way purring can also help strengthen the bond between kitten and mama cat.
+A young kitten purring can also help the mother better locate them, and vice versa.
+Kittens who cannot yet hear will follow the vibrations created by the purring of their mother4.
+This means that purring can help strengthen the bond between kitten and mama cat.

 2) Self-soothing & Healing

 There is also evidence to suggest that purring has healing powers.
 Since purring actually releases endorphins (feel-good chemicals) in the cat’s brain, cat experts suspect that purring is a form of self-soothing5.
 So cats may purr to calm themselves, or even to heal pain.
 The vibrations created by cats purring carry a frequency that is associated with healing in traditional human medicine6.
 It is believed that purring may actually help to keep your cat’s bones strong.